FreeRADIUS InkBridge

 For a person or company wishing to submit a change to the FreeRADIUS project the process can sometimes be daunting if you’re not familiar with "the system."
 This text is a collection of suggestions which can greatly increase the chances of your change being accepted.

-Describe the technical detail of the change(s) your patch or commit includes.
+Describe the technical details of the changes in your patch or commit.

 Be as specific as possible.
-The WORST descriptions possible include things like "update file X", "bug fix for file X", or "this patch includes updates for subsystem X. Please apply."
+Avoid using vague descriptions like "update file X", "bug fix for file X", or "this patch updates subsystem X, please apply".

-If your description starts to get long, that’s a sign that you probably need to split up your commit.
-See the next point.
+If your description gets too long, it may be a sign that you should split your commit, as explained in the next point.

 On the other hand, if you make a single change to numerous files, group those changes into a single commit.
 Thus a single LOGICAL change is contained within a single commit.